MPBAUnofficial/pyhive/README.md

-# pyHive: Simple yet powerful obpject serialization #
+# pyHive: Simple yet powerful objects serialization #

 ## Introduction: ##
 Hive can convert just about anything into basic python data structures that can later be converted into the format required (json, xml, ...).